 1. Select Your Deadline

-At UVA Darden, we offer a series of deadlines, beginning 1 October 2022, and we will continue to accept applications until the class fills.
+At UVA Darden, we offer a series of deadlines, usually beginning October, and we will continue to accept applications until the class fills.
 Each deadline functions as a discrete round - with a target interview period, decision release date and deposit deadline.
-All deadlines are focused on our class starting in August 2023.
+All deadlines are focused on our class starting in August the following calendar year.

 Which deadline is right for you?
 Our general advice is to apply as soon as you feel like you can put together a strong application.
 With each passing deadline, fewer seats in our class will be available, and we will have less scholarship money to award.
 However, we offer frequent deadlines to provide you maximum flexibility.